Mammillaria bocasana Poselg.

 Cactus eschauzieri, Chilita eschauzieri, Chilita knebeliana, Ebnerella bocasana, Ebnerella knebeliana, Ebnerella longicoma, Krainzia bocasana, Mammillaria eschauzieri, Mammillaria hirsuta, Mammillaria knebeliana, Mammillaria kunzeana, Mammillaria longicoma, Neomammillaria bocasana, Neomammillaria eschausieri, Neomammillaria longicoma, Neomammillaria schansieri

 Mammillaria bocasana is a clump-forming cactus with globular to cylindrical stems that grow up to 4.8 inches (12 cm) tall and up to 3.2 inches (8 cm) in diameter.
-Stems are blue-green with numerous white, hair-like, up to 0.8 inch (2 cm) long radial spines and 1 to 7 (one, occasionally two hooked), reddish-brown, up to 0.4 inch (1 cm) long central spines.
-Flowers are creamy-white, creamy-yellow or pinkish, funnel-shaped, up to 1 inch (2.5 cm) long, up to 0.6 inch (1.5 cm) in diameter and appear in spring and summer.
-The fruits are rosy-pink to red, cylindrical and up to 1 inch (2.5 cm) long.
+The stems are blue-green with numerous white, hair-like, up to 0.8 inches (2 cm) long radial spines and 1 to 7 (one, occasionally two hooked), reddish-brown, up to 0.4 inches (1 cm) long central spines.
+Flowers are creamy-white, creamy-yellow or pinkish, funnel-shaped, up to 1 inch (2.5 cm) long, up to 0.6 inches (1.5 cm) in diameter, and appear in spring and summer.
+Fruits are rosy-pink to red, cylindrical, and up to 1 inch (2.5 cm) long.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 This cactus is only suitable for outdoor life in USDA plant hardiness zones 9b to 11b.
 Only indoor potted Powder Puff Cactus is an option for gardeners in most zones.